 Women over the years have performed wonderfully in sports.
-Even though in India, women aren’t exactly encouraged to make it big in sports, there are many of them who have made India proud.
+Even though in India, women aren’t exactly encouraged to make it big in sports, there are many of them who

 It is disappointing to point out that men are generally associated with sports much more than women, but there are many women out there that have achieved and proved so much more than men in sports.

 The list of successful women in sports goes on, but the top 5 most influential women in sports are: